Uwancha/fentale-restaurant/README.md

 ### Acknowledgements

 This project was built as part of The Odin Project's JavaScript full-stack web development curriculum.
 The Odin Project is a free, open-source curriculum for learning web development.
 You can learn more about The Odin Project and their curriculum [here ↗](https://www.theodinproject.com/).

+### Found this project useful?

+If you found this project useful, please consider giving it a ⭐️ and/or fork it.
+Thank you!